PeacefullyDisturbed/burin/docs/handlers.rst

 from to create custom handlers.

 .. autoclass:: BurinBaseRotatingHandler
-    :members: do_rollover, emit, should_rollover
+    :members: do_rollover, emit, rotate, rotation_filename, should_rollover

 ---------------------
 BurinBufferingHandler
 ---------------------

-This is a base buffering handler which can be used to create other handlers which requiring a buffering pattern.
+This is a base buffering handler which can be used to create other handlers which require a buffering pattern.
 This should not be used directly but instead can be inherited from to create custom handlers.

 .. autoclass:: BurinBufferingHandler
-    :members: close
+    :members: close, emit, flush, should_flush

 --------------------
 BurinDatagramHandler